BIGJRA/BIGJRA.github.io/rejuv.md

 Head up the first set of stairs.
 The door to the right serves as our PC/healing site, should you need it.

-Talk to the girl on the second level here, and she’ll give you some lore in exchange for some cash.
+Talk to the girl on the second level here, and she'll give you some lore in exchange for some cash.
 There is also a Level 75 Audino Breeder here.
-You’ll get 3 *Exp.
+You'll get 3 *Exp.
 Candy XL* every time you win.
 Head up.

 Sashila Shop